 None exist on Boracay.

-Boracay lacks historical districts or significant historic buildings.
+Boracay lacks historical districts or significant heritage architecture.

 Buildings mainly meet modern tourism needs.

-Local guides can be hired for island tours, but White Beach is easily explored independently.
+Local guides can be hired for tours of the island, but White Beach is easily explored independently.

 Boracay's natural beauty extends beyond White Beach, offering diverse scenic spots.

 A lovely, secluded cove north of Station 1, accessible by a thin cliffside path.
-Has a calm getaway.
+Offers a peaceful getaway.

-Offers panoramic views of all over the island, often less crowded than the main beaches.
+Offers panoramic views of the entire island, often less crowded than the main beaches.

 A conservation area showing environmental rehabilitation efforts, with boardwalks for exploration.